 While Taleb's strategy for dealing with the outcome of a Black Swan might seem sensible, we believe that most, if not all, Black Swan events can actually be detected early, given the right data and the right algorithms.

 The idea of Bayesian logic can be used as a framework to better understand how to detect anomalies.
 If you remember, Bayes' central theorem was to update your beliefs in light of new evidence.
 The same principles of Bayesian inference can be used to detect anomalies.

 The idea is simple: firstly, collect as much data of a period that you consider as "normal" for a particular process.
 For example, if the process for which you are trying to detect a Black Swan is the seasonal flu, the data you can collect could be the daily new infections, the hospitalization rate, the number of patients who are in ICU, the quality of healthcare, and any other variable that might describe the environment you're looking to describe.

 Secondly, train a machine learning algorithm on your data that is auto-descriptive, such as Principal Component Analysis or auto-encoders.
-These algorithms take your data as input, and attempt to output that exact same data.
-The better the algorithms output that same data, the lower the model error is.
-Typically, these algorithms are used to perform something called “dimensionality reduction” - namely attempting to encode a very complex relationship in something simple and easier to understand, often for the purpose of data visualization or analytics.
-In our case, this is not the goal - we only want to have a model that has a mathematical representation of “normalcy”.
+These algorithms take your data as input and attempt to output that exact same data.
+The better the algorithms outputs that same data, the lower the model error is.
+Typically, these algorithms are used to perform something called "dimensionality reduction" - namely attempting to encode a very complex relationship in something simple and easier to understand, often for the purpose of data visualization or analytics.
+In our case, this is not the goal - we only want to have a model that has a mathematical representation of "normalcy".